maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 ### Difference vs Poweramp v2 Skins
 * Poweramp v2 skins are not compatible with Poweramp v3, Poweramp v3 skins are not compatible with Poweramp v2
-* Poweramp v2 skins relied on skin provided layout xmls, v3 skins rely on style redefinitions, layouts xmls can't be changed by skin (except for few injected specific **merge_** layouts)
+* Poweramp v2 skins relied on skin provided layout xmls, v3 skins rely on style redefinitions, layouts xmls can't be changed by skin (except for a few injected specific **merge_** layouts)
 * less bitmap graphics in default skins, but this is open for skin author, there is no any limitation on bitmap images